The world is not flat.

 As of Map Pilot 2.1.0, the ability for the app to download terrain data for adjusting flight plans according to the terrain under them is available as an In-App Purchase.

 NOTE: The "Access Password" in the Map Pilot settings is not your log in password for Maps Made Easy.
 It is something that you push a button to generate for free in the profile page in your Maps Made Easy account.
 The Map Pilot Terrain Awareness feature is available through an In App Purchase within Map Pilot.
-A valid token must be entered in the settings menu first so you can preview the Terrain Awareness feature before purchasing it.
+A valid access password must be entered in the Map Pilot settings menu first so you can preview the Terrain Awareness feature before purchasing it.